Bithero-Agency/serde-d/documentation/serializers.md

   After that, you can use the returned value that implements `Serializer.Struct` to write as many fields as you like by calling `Serializer write_field(string name)`.
 Like before, use the returned serializer to write the field's value.

   And like with sequences, tuples or maps, you'll need to finish it off with an call to `end()`; the same note about dropping is applied here as well.

+### Custom serialization

+It is possible to provide custom serialization-code for user-defined types like `struct`'s and `class`'es.

+To do this, there are two methods that are called by the framework:

+- `void serialize(Serializer ser);` and

+- `static void serializeInstance(ref typeof(this) instance, Serializer ser);`

+> Note: The automatic serialize method provided by the framework is only available if none of the above could be found inside the class / struct.